berto/berto.com/contracts/index.md

 **WHEN WE RESPECT OUR OWN BORDERS.**

+The U.S. is also a flashpoint of rethoric and bulshit.
+The entire woke culture and the MAGA act were built on 100 character memes.
+Words are essy.

+But when the time comes, the U.S. has real tools, like the most advanced economy in the world, which is a magnet for talent and more innovation, and the mightiest military.

 I think the time is coming for Europe to reform.
+It's a bit late, but we cam do it.
 We’re a big continent, rich and populous.
 We have beautiful historic cities and stunning nature like my Portugal’s coastline.
 We have millions of creative people, and many brilliant inventors, and we actually get along pretty well among ourselves.
-(Even the rowdy Spanish and French, who love to fight, prefer brotherly infighting).
+(Even the rowdy Spanish and French, who love to fight, prefer brotherly infighting to picking fights with other EU countries).

 We have to turn Europe into what it could be and drop the act.
 We can't play the surprised, hurt spouse.
 This has been a long time coming.